jembi/platform/documentation/packages/reverse-proxy-traefik/README.md

 | JSReport | Sub Directory (e.g. <domain>/jsreport)                                                                 |
 | OpenHim  | Sub Domain (Frontend) Sub Directory (Backend) (e.g. openhim.<domain> and openhim.<domain>/openhimcore) |

-> Please ensure that the ENV "DOMAIN_NAME_HOST_TRAEFIK" is set, in this documentation we will be using the place holder "domain" for its value
+> Please ensure that the ENV "DOMAIN_NAME_HOST_TRAEFIK" is set, in this documentation we will be using the placeholder "domain" for its value

-## Domain Based Reverse Proxy
+## Subdomain-Based Reverse Proxy

-The following packages do not support subdomain and require the uses of domain/subdomain to access over the reverse proxy
+The following packages do not support subdomains and require the use of domain/subdomain to access over the reverse proxy

 ### Superset